fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 While much of this type of manipulation could be handled in `Kustomization`'s `postBuild`, via `envsubst`, some configurations are more complicated this way.
 They can be better handled in CI, where access to additional tools can be provided.

-By writing YAML manifests into a Git commit, the same manifests as `Kustomize` directly applies, they can be saved for posterity.
+By writing YAML manifests into a Git commit, the same manifests that `Kustomize` directly applies, they can be saved for posterity.
 Or projected out into a new pull request where they can be reviewed before application, or with the proper safe-guards in place they can be applied immediately through a more direct-driven automation.

 With generated YAML that Flux applies in the cluster directly from Git commits, **fui-yoh** - that's GitOps!